Musician pleads guilty to murder of 18-year-old student found dead near beach

 Bobbi-Anne McLeod: Musician pleads guilty to murder of 18-year-old student found dead near beach

+Cody Ackland, 24, told he will receive life sentence for death of student last seen waiting for bus in Plymouth

-A musician has pleaded guilty to the murder of 18-year-old student Bobbi-Anne McLeod in Plymouth last year.
+A musician has pleaded guilty to the murder of 18-year-old student Bobbi-Anne McLeod, who disappeared while waiting for a bus in Plymouth.

 Cody Ackland, 24, entered the plea during a plea and trial preparation hearing at Plymouth Crown Court on Tuesday.